Azure/autorest.go/src/autorest-configuration.md

       - key: normalize-operation-name
         type: boolean
         description: When true, add suffix for operation with unstructured body type and keep original name for operation with structured body type.
 When false, keep original name if only one body type, and add suffix for operation with non-binary body type if more than one body type.
+      - key: rawjson-as-bytes
+        type: boolean
+        description: When true, properties that are untyped (i.e. raw JSON) are exposed as []byte instead of any or map[string]any.
+The default is false.
 ```